codebytes/the-well-architected-architect/slides/Slides.md

 - Plan your security readiness.
 - Protect confidentiality, integrity, and availability.
 - Evolve security posture to stay ahead of attackers.

 ---
+# Cost Optimization Overview

+Design architecture with business goals, ROI, and financial constraints in mind.
+Consider budget alignment, spending patterns, and resource utilization.
+A cost-optimized workload balances cost with security, scalability, resilience, and operability.
+Prioritize long-term strategies with continuous monitoring and repeatable processes to avoid risky, short-term cost reductions.

+---